How We Can Solve The STEM Gender Gap One Classroom at a Time

 - Decorate your facilities with posters and displays that highlight the creative possibilities in STEM subjects

-- Discuss the fascinating, important jobs that people do with STEM education.
+- Finally, discuss the fascinating, important jobs that people do with STEM education.

 3. Teach Girls to Be Brave, Not Perfect

 In the 1980s, psychologist Carol Dweck looked at how bright fifth graders handled an assignment that was too difficult for them.
-Her findings: bright girls were quick to give up, but bright boys on the other hand found the difficult material to be an exciting challenge.
+Her findings: bright girls were quick to give up.
+Conversely, boys found the difficult material to be an exciting challenge.

 Since girls routinely outperform boys in every subject, including math and science at the fifth grade level, these findings are clearly not a question of ability.
 The key difference is in how boys and girls approach a challenge.
 Girls are more likely to get discouraged, while boys get energized.3